BarbeRousseLibre/hermessenger/README.md

 ## Things to do before first release

+- Adding a nicer way for exiting when something unexpected is coming ?
+Such as a missing directory that is needed.

 - Parsing code to harmonize style

 - Cleaning code from any useless, WIP, comments that are not needed, etc.